eclipse-cdt/cdt/BUILDING.md

 Using any of the above profiles can skip large sets of tests.
 The CI build uses this to parallelize tests.
 See https://ci.eclipse.org/cdt/view/Gerrit/

-#### terminal-only

-The terminal directory has a special profile that enables only the terminal and its dependencies when used.
-The allows running maven like this `mvn -f terminal/pom.xml verify -P only-terminal` to build and test only the terminal and its dependencies.
-A special terminal only p2 site is created in `terminal/repo/target/repository`.
-The CI build uses this to speedup turnaround on changes only affecting the terminal.
-See https://ci.eclipse.org/cdt/view/Gerrit/

 #### baseline-compare-and-replace

 `baseline-compare-and-replace` profile controls whether baseline replace and compare